Listen to the Podcast:

 The pleasure is all mine.

-Thanks for joining us with Navin Chaddha, Managing Director of Mayfield, and me, podcaster and author, Christopher Lochhead.
+Thanks for joining us with Navin Chaddha, Managing Partner of Mayfield, and me, podcaster and author, Christopher Lochhead.
 You can find me on the internet at Lochhead.com.
 Conscious VC is presented by Mayfield.
 Visit Mayfield.com, where you can learn more about the five pillars of conscious capital and much more.
 Thanks again for reading.